-As an investment property owner, you are able to claim a tax deduction for a variety of expenses related to your rental property as well as interest on the loan.
-These expenses can be claimed against income produced by the property if it is tenanted or available for rent.
+As an investment property owner, you are able to claim a tax deduction for a variety of expenses related to your rental property, as well as for the interest on the loan.
+These expenses can be claimed against the income produced by the property if it is tenanted or available for rent.
 Under governing rules, certain expenses towards investment properties that were incurred during the period the property was tenanted or available for rent are considered to be rental expenses or rental deductions.
 A tax adviser will be able to give you a clear picture of what can be claimed under your individual circumstances.
 In general, the following expenses can be claimed on tax:

 - Loan interest and ongoing loan fees

 - Council rates, land tax and strata fees

 - Building depreciation plus depreciation of fittings and fixtures like stoves, carpets and hot water heaters

 - Stationery, phone costs to inspect the property

 *Acquisition costs like conveyance costs and stamp duty will be added to the cost base for capital gain tax purposes and are non-deductible expenses.

 Negative gearing exists when the costs of owning a rental property exceed the rental income.
 The difference, which represents a loss, can normally be used to offset against other capital gains.